SHARE

 What does the council do?

-Founded in 1958 (the start of the Fifth Republic and the current French constitution) the council’s role is twofold; it scrutinises any new laws or decrees to check that they are constitutional and it oversees all elections and referendums in France.
+Founded in 1958 (the start of the Fifth Republic and the current French constitution) the council’s role is twofold; it scrutinises new laws or decrees to check that they are constitutional and it oversees all elections and referendums in France.

-It’s not to be confused with the Conseil d’Etat (state council), which advises the government in advance on new laws and also acts as an arbiter in disputes between the state and members of the public – more info on that here.
+It’s not to be confused with the Conseil d’Etat (state council), which advises the government in advance on new laws and also acts as an arbiter in disputes between the state and members of the public – more on that here.

 It doesn’t get involved in court cases – after various appeal courts, the highest court authority in France is the Cour de Cassation.